 PUBLIC ART PROJECTS & related books

-Outer Banks Press is relaunching a horse project — WhoaBX — again using ﬁberglass horses, sans wings.
-This project will differ from The Winged Horse Extravaganza in two distinct ways: end date and beneficiaries.
+Outer Banks Press has launched a new horse project — WhoaBX — again using ﬁberglass horses, this time without wings.
+This project differs from The Winged Horse Extravaganza in two distinct ways: end date and beneficiaries.
 Since WhoaBX is not in conjunction with any event, it will be open-ended, with plans to continue indefinitely.
 Furthermore, while The Winged Horse Extravaganza benefited more than thirty non-profits and charitable organizations, WhoaBX has a single beneficiary: the Corolla Wild Horse Fund.
 Those with horses displayed from our prior project will receive recognition as Legacy Sponsors.

 In addition to sponsoring WhoaBX, we will be publishing a large-format coffee-table book of Corolla's wild horses, with proceeds benefiting the Corolla Wild Horse Fund.
 Stay tuned for further book information, and please let us know of your interest in our projects by completing the form at the bottom of this page.
 To purchase a horse online, please go to our online store.

 Get your order in now: We have ordered 15 stallions and 15 foals, which will be delivered in June.